bemasher/rtlamr-collect/README.md

 Data visualization is left as an exercise for the user.
 I have had a good experience with grafana, however Chronograf and others should work equally well.

 ![Grafana Power Usage Dashboard](capture.png "Grafana Power Usage Dashboard")

+### MQTT

+`rtlamr-collect` can post raw messages to MQTT server.
+Use `COLLECT_MQTT_SERVER` and the other `COLLECT_MQTT_*` configuration values to specify connection details.

+It will post its status to `rtlamr/collect` topic (birth & last will messages) upon starting and stopping respectfully.

+Raw messages that are coming from `rtlamr` can then be found under `rtlamr` topic, separated by endpoint-id specific topics, for example `rtlamr/29025836`.

 ### Feedback
 If you have any general questions or feedback leave a comment below.
 For bugs, feature suggestions and anything directly relating to the program itself, submit an issue in github.